Chapter 14:

 We hit the ground hard enough to break my bones.
 The pain shot up my spine like lightning.
 I felt like I was just a passenger, and the momentum would carry us wherever we were going.

-We collided with one of the fallen bookshelves, and I ended up on top of the creature.
+We collided with one of the fallen bookshelves, rolled, and I ended up on top of the Mothman.

 When I turned around during the scream, however, I could see it on her face.
-Going from one side of her nose to the edge of her cheek, there was a bleeding cut, although it wasn't deep.
+Going from one side of her nose to the edge of her cheek, there was a bleeding cut.
+Deep enough to bleed profusely.
+I couldn't believe she was talking to me as if nothing had happened.

 “Oops!
-I didn't even feel it...” she said, putting her hand on the wound, and flinching from the pain.
+I didn't even feel it...”, she said, putting her hand on the wound, and flinching from the pain.
 “It's okay!
-It doesn't hurt much!” she said.
-“I'm glad you got to me in time. . .” she sighed.
+It doesn't hurt as much!”, she said.
+“I'm glad you got to me in time. . .”, she sighed.

 Unable to make anyone understand him.
 Unable to show his inner self to others.
 Unable to understand himself.
 A mixture of the surreal, the absurd, and the mundane.